-A registrant must also complete a DEA Form 106 (Report of Theft or Loss of Controlled Substances) which can be found online at www.DEAdiversion. usdoj.gov under the Quick Links section.
+A registrant must also complete a DEA Form 106 (Report of Theft or Loss of Controlled Substances) which can be found online at www.deadiversion. usdoj.gov under the Quick Links section.
 The DEA Form 106 is used to document the actual circumstances of the theft or significant loss and the quantities of controlled substances involved.
-A paper version of the form may also be obtained by writing to the Drug Enforcement Administration.
-If completing the paper version, the registrant should send the original DEA Form 106 to the local DEA Diversion Field Office and keep a copy for its records.
+A paper version of the form may also be obtained by writing to DEA.
+If completing the paper version, the registrant should send the original DEA Form 106 to the local DEA Diversion field office and keep a copy for its records.